 Tour Brooklyn’s Christmas Lights

 Escape Manhattan for Brooklyn with A Slice of Brooklyn and let this team of Brooklynites guide you through some of the best holiday light displays in all of America.
 Italian-American and Brooklynite Lucy Spata started the tradition nearly 30 years ago and when he neighbors didn’t like it, she simply told them to move.
 They must have done just that because Lucy’s house has more lights than ever and her neighbors in nearly four blocks surrounding her have joined in to see who can build the biggest and best display each year.
-The tradition is being adopted by some other Brooklyn neighborhoods and you’ll visit a few others before warming up with hot chocolate and Brooklyn’s best cannoli.
+The tradition is being adopted by some other Brooklyn neighborhoods and you’ll visit a few others on one of the best New York Christmas lights tours.

-The Orignal Christmas Lights Tour is nightly at 8pm from December 1 – December 31 (except December 25).
+The Original Christmas Lights Tour is nightly at 8pm from December 1 – December 30 (except December 24 and 25).
 The tour lasts about 3 1/2 hours and departs/returns to Union Square in Manhattan.
 The price is $50 per adult and $40 per child under 12 years of age.

 Shop This Post